purplebugs/sneakers-game/README.md

 ## First time before starting app

-If this is the first time using the app, populate data by running [./utils/download-shoes.js](./utils/download-shoes.js)
+If this is the first time using the app, populate data by running:

-TODO clean this up!!

-`node utils/download-shoes.js`
+`npm run load-data`

 ## Start app